 How can I pay for home care?
 There are multiple ways to fund in-home care, including retirement savings such as pensions and life insurance policies or long-term care insurance.
 Some states offer a home care allowance through their Department of Social Services, and there may be other organizations within your state that offer assistance.
 Talk to a financial advisor and a home care agency to come up with a solid plan for affording care.

 Shopping for home care services can be a bit intimidating, but it’s important to ask questions and understand all the choices that are available to you in order to make the best care decision for your loved one.
-If you are beginning the process of searching for home care for yourself or a loved one, contact Live Free Home Health Care in New Hampton, NH for a list of recommended questions to ask when interviewing agencies for home care.
+If you are beginning the process of searching for home care for yourself or a loved one, contact our Bristol home health experts at Live Free Home Health Care in New Hampton, NH for a list of recommended questions to ask when interviewing agencies for home care.